Generative Semantic Communication: Diffusion Models Beyond Bit Recovery: Conclusion

 \section{Conclusion}

-To the best of our knowledge, this paper presents the first generative semantic communication framework whose core is a semantic diffusion model.
-In detail, we make the whole framework robust to bad channel conditions by training the semantic diffusion model with noisy semantics, and by inserting a fast denoising semantic block to improve inference image quality.
-Furthermore, we crucially reduce the amount of information to transmit by sending over the channel the present-classes binary maps only.
-Our performance assessment highlights that the proposed framework generates semantically-consistent samples even in the case of extremely degraded channel conditions, outperforming all other competitors.
+This paper presented a novel generative semantic communication framework whose core blocks include the extraction of the semantic segmentation map, its coding, and the generation of images at the receiver side, conditioned on the semantic map using the proposed semantic diffusion model.
+We made the whole framework robust to bad channel conditions by training the semantic diffusion model with noisy semantic maps and by inserting a fast denoising semantic block to improve the quality of the inferred image.
+We have shown that the proposed method enables a significant reduction of the number of bits to be transmitted necessary to achieve, at the receiver side, a given semantic distortion, measured by a perceptual image quality parameter, such as LPIPS.
+Our performance evaluation highlights that the proposed framework generates semantically consistent samples even in the case of highly degraded channel conditions, outperforming all other competitors.
+This empirical robustness is consistent with the ELBO-based variational guarantee of \ref{subsec:losses}, which ensures convergence of the learned reverse process to the true conditional distribution as model capacity and diffusion steps grow.
+As future work, we plan to mitigate the long inference times and high computational requirements, which are the great challenges of integrating diffusion models in communication systems, through strategies such as quantization \cite{pignata2024icassp, Liu2024DiffusionbasedGM}.